 FAQ's for Beach Photography Sessions

-For the typical families or couples portrait session, we usually start off by getting the formal portraits out of the way.
-It helps everyone to get warmed up and relax, it's easier to keep young children's attention, and it insures we've got the "safe" shots before you get wet or sandy.
-Once the safe shots are done, then we get to move on to more creative and fun ideas.
+For family and couples portrait sessions, we usually start off by getting the formal, posed portraits out of the way.
+It helps everyone to get warmed up and relaxed, it's easier to keep young children's attention, and it insures we've got the "safe" shots before you get wet or sandy.
+Once the safe shots are done, then we get to play with more creative and fun ideas.